cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 and add up the results.

-Consider the sub-tree constructed from a set of input strings and a target threshold `t` by including all indices that prefix at least `t` of the input strings.
-We shall refer to this structure as the "prefix tree" for the batch of inputs and target threshold.
-To compute the `t`-heavy hitters for a set of inputs, the Aggregators and Collector first compute the prefix tree, then extract the heavy hitters from the leaves of this tree.
-(Note that the prefix tree may leak more information about the set than the heavy hitters themselves;
+Consider the sub-tree constructed from a set of input strings and a target threshold `T` by including all indices with hit count at least `T`.
+We shall refer to this structure as the "prefix tree" for the batch of measurements and target threshold.
+To compute the `T`-heavy-hitters for the batch, the Aggregators and Collector first compute the prefix tree, then extract the heavy hitters from the leaves of this tree.
+Note that the prefix tree leaks more information about the set than the heavy hitters themselves; see
-see {{agg-param-security}} for details.)
+{{agg-param-security}} for more discussion.

 Poplar1 composes an IDPF with the arithmetic sketch of {{BBCGGI21}}, Section 4.2.
 (The paper calls this a "secure sketch", but the underlying technique was later generalized in {{BBCGGI23}}, where it is called "arithmetic sketching".)
-This protocol ensures that evaluating a set of input shares on a unique set of candidate prefixes results in shares of a "one-hot" vector, i.e., a vector that is zero everywhere except for at most one element, which is equal to one.
+The sketch ensures that evaluating a set of input shares on a unique set of candidate prefixes results in shares of a "one-hot" vector, i.e., a vector that is zero everywhere except for in at most one position.
+Moreover, the value at that position should be one.

 The remainder of this section is structured as follows.
-IDPFs are defined in
+The syntax of IDPFs is defined in {{idpf}}; a specification of the IDPF of {{BBCGGI21}} is given in
-{{idpf}}; a concrete instantiation is given {{idpf-bbcggi21}}.
-The Poplar1 VDAF is defined in {{poplar1-construction}} in terms of a generic IDPF.
-Finally, a concrete instantiation of Poplar1 is specified in {{poplar1-construction}};
+{{idpf-bbcggi21}}.
+The Poplar1 VDAF is defined in {{poplar1-construction}} in
-test vectors can be found in {{test-vectors}}.
+terms of a generic IDPF.
+Test vectors for Poplar1 can be found in
+{{test-vectors}}.

 ## Incremental Distributed Point Functions (IDPFs) {#idpf}